Amirbekyan/devops-task/README.md

 ![bravo](/docs/img/bravo.png)

-### Regrets
+### Note

 Initially I planned to setup Argo Events and Argo Workflows to build the sample app images continuously on the Minikube itself.
-Unfortunately I was short in time due to my travel to USA to attend KubeCon & CloudNativeCon NA 2025.
-I had no other choice than to imitate the CI with an ansible playbook.
-Peachy greetings from Atlanta :).
+Unfortunately I was short in time due to my travel to US to attend KubeCon & CloudNativeCon NA 2025.
+So I decided to mock the CI part with an Ansible playbook instead.
+Peachy greetings from Atlanta 🍑🙂.